Ⅰ. Donors + Passion = Potent Accomplishment

 Millicent Atkins earned a teaching degree in 1940, but eventually left that profession to help manage the family farm in South Dakota.
 She developed a keen eye for productive land and an appetite for buying, eventually owning 4,127 acres.
 When she died in 2012 she left $38 million to two nearby universities and her church.

-Albert Lexie has shined shoes in Pittsburgh for more than 50 years, and made a decision decades ago to donate every penny of his tips to the Free Care Fund of the Children’s Hospital of Pittsburgh, which benefits families who can’t afford treatment.
-Since 1981, Lexie has handed over more than $200,000 to Children’s Hospital—a third of his total earnings.
+Albert Lexie shined shoes in Pittsburgh for more than 50 years, and made a decision decades ago to donate every penny of his tips to the Free Care Fund of the Children’s Hospital of Pittsburgh, which benefits families who can’t afford treatment.
+From 1981 to 2013, Lexie handed over more than $200,000 to Children’s Hospital—a third of his total earnings.

 One of these humble givers you may have heard of is Oseola McCarty.
 I tell her story in detail in our Philanthropy Hall of Fame section.
 Her life could not have started much harder—she was conceived when her mother was raped on a wooded path in rural Mississippi.
 And it didn’t get easier with age.
 She started to work ironing clothes in elementary school, and dropped out at sixth grade to support her ailing aunt by taking in washing.